SamWilsn/binarycake/content/posts/ethereum-state/index.md

 ## Introduction

 Ethereum 2.0's statelessness means that transactions have to bring their own state.
-More precisely, for every transaction a **block producer (BP)** wants to include into a block, they also have to include all state accessed by that transaction, as well as the corresponding witnesses.
+More precisely, for every transaction a **block proposer (BP)** wants to include into a block, they also have to include all state accessed by that transaction, as well as the corresponding witnesses.
 Neither the **user** creating the transaction nor the BP are assumed to hold state.
 Thus, a new kind of actor is required, whose role it is to hold and provide such state.
 This actor is commonly known as a **state provider (SP)**.

 Regardless of how BPs and SPs exchange state, it is likely going to be necessary for users to fetch state before creating a transaction.
 Examples include fetching contract bytecode to estimate gas cost or checking an account balance.
 This means SPs will expose a pull-like interface for users.
 An optional incentive layer could be added with payments for state via payment channels, although it seems feasible to start without such a system and rely on SPs altruistically providing state to users (as is currently the case in Ethereum 1.0).